 Why should retailers worry about return fraud?

-Return Fraud is an 18 billion dollar problem
+Return Fraud is a $101 billion problem

 Return fraud.
 Return policy abuse.
 Professional returners.
 Serial returners.